- Start: Download, Building, Using, Embedding

 - Applications: Ledger, SqliteUI, Web Server

-Jsi seeks to fill the void in current development environments by providing:
+Jsi seeks to fill the void in current development environments:

-- with builtin Database (Sqlite) and GUI capabilities (WebSocket),
+- Has Database (Sqlite) and GUI capabilities (WebSocket) builtin.

-- is easily extended and embedded in C,
+- Is easily embedded in C and extended.

 |A Deploy is a zip/sqlar archive or fossil repository containing one or more applications, which Jsi can mount and execute.
 For example, this Ledger demo is served out as follows using jsi-app fossil (via an Nginx reverse proxy).
 But deploying any application inevitably entails dealing with version dependencies.
 Jsi handles this in a novel way by mounting **tagged** releases from a fossil repository.
 If an application restart is set to automatically update the repository, it ensures the latest supported release always gets run.
 New code may be committed by developers at any time, but only tagged releases will be used.|